By: Hassan Shareef,

 It utilizes ODBC Drivers for conversion.
 We have to create ODBC Data Source by going into Control Panel first.
 If you are running the Import & Export tool in the same machine where MSSQL database is running then there is no need to download and install the ODBC driver as this driver is automatically installed when you install MS SQL Server.

 You also need to install MySQL ODBC Driver.
-If you don't it installed, then you can download it from MySQL website.
+If you don't have it installed in your system, then you can download it from MySQL website.

 After installation of ODBC drivers start ODBC administrator and create Data sources.
 To start ODBC Administrator